The lost gold of Lake Toplitz

 There is a stash of stolen Nazi gold at the bottom of the lake.

-So why would people risk their lives to dive in such a hazardous lake you ask? excellent question, and the answer is the same as it always is with these stories, there’s supposed to be a hell of allot of treasure down there.
+Excellent question, and the answer is the same as it always is with these stories: there’s supposed to be a hell of a lot of treasure down there.

-Since it was a top secret facility it would have been one of the most trusted places to store and if needs be, hide any large amounts of wealth, and what better place to stash it all than at the bottom of a huge lake.
+Since it was a top-secret facility, it would have been one of the most trusted places to store and, if needs be, hide any large amounts of wealth, and what better place to stash it all than at the bottom of a huge lake?

-The money itself would be totally useless now though, as not only would they be bad forgeries of a type of note not used for decades, but they would have almost certainly rotted away by now.
+The money itself would be totally useless today, though, as not only would they be bad forgeries of a type of note not used for decades, but they would have almost certainly rotted away by now.

 So why has no one ever found it?

-You would have thought looking for something in a lake would be quite straight forward, as its a static body of water and there’s only so much floor area of it you’d need to cover, unlike searching for something in the sea for example, so why hasn’t it turned up yet?
+You would have thought looking for something in a lake would be quite straightforward, as it’s a static body of water and there’s only so much floor area of it you’d need to cover, unlike searching for something in the sea, for example, so why hasn’t it turned up yet?

-Well lake Toplitz isn’t an ordinary lake, and apart from the local authorities arresting several people each year who were trying to dive in the lake, its also incredibly dangerous.
+Well, Lake Toplitz isn’t an ordinary lake, and apart from the local authorities arresting several people each year who were trying to dive in the lake, it’s also incredibly dangerous.

-These logs are the reason people have lost their lives in this lake, and because of the deaths the authorities now patrol and have put a complete ban on any further expeditions.
+These logs are the reason people have lost their lives in this lake, and because of the deaths, the authorities now patrol and have put a complete ban on any further expeditions.

 So could it be true?

-As for gold its hard to say as its not known if this facility stored gold specifically in its vault, though its quite likely.
-But it is known that it housed a significant amount of wealth and being one of the more secure and out of the way facilities its likely it would have been trusted with a larger quantity of goods.
+As for gold, it’s hard to say, as it’s not known if this facility stored gold specifically in its vault, though it’s quite likely.
+But it is known that it housed a significant amount of wealth, and being one of the more secure and out-of-the-way facilities, it’s likely it would have been trusted with a larger quantity of goods.

 Since so many of the attempts to reach the bottom have been met with tragedy, its unlikely any large scale investigation will happen, and since the lake is 2km long and at its widest 400m across, the cost of such an operation for nothing more than the promise that “something” is down there isn’t enough to make anyone pay for such an endeavour.